taeruh/pauli_tracker/docs/conjugation_rules.md

 # Conjugation of the Pauli group under Clifford operations

 *has to be viewed with katex*

+*an improved version is in progress, but I have to wait until the university reviewed some related work from me (otherwise, the related work is not going to pass because of self-plagiarism ...), which is hopefully done in December*
 ___

 This document captures all the [conjugation rules](#conjugation-of-the-pauli-gates) for